Time-dependent Rabi frequencies to protect quantum operations on an atomic qutrit by continuous dynamical decoupling: Results

-The fidelity as a function of time is shown in Fig.~\ref{Hadamard-ruido} in the case of a nonzero temperature for the bath.
-Differently from Ref.~\cite{napolitano2019protecting}, as in Fig.~\ref{Hadamard-Rabis} and in the subsequent figures, $t_0$ is given in units of the gate time $\tau$ (we use the quantity $m \equiv \tau/t_0$), instead of the bath correlation time $\tau_c$, because the protection scheme does not depend on the characteristics of the noise.
-This choice is also due to the fact that from an experimental point of view, the reference time one has access to is the gate time.
-One can notice that the gate fidelity becomes higher with respect to the case without protection the shorter the control period used is.
+One can notice that the average gate fidelity becomes higher with respect to the case without protection the shorter the control period used is.
 Therefore, the solutions giving the Rabi frequencies presented in Fig.~\ref{Hadamard-Rabis} can indeed provide protection from noise while also executing the Hadamard gate to our qutrit.
+We observe that it is easier to protect the qudit the higher $\tau_c$ is.

 We have also considered the case in which the bath can be assumed to be at zero temperature.
 In this limit we have only vacuum-noise effects in terms of dephasing and amplitude damping.
-The fidelity as a function of time, for different control periods, in the case of vacuum noise is shown in Fig.~\ref{Hadamard-ruido-zero}.
-Notice that, even though the fidelity in the absence of protection drops only to around $0.735$, we still need $m$ of the same order of those used in the case where there is also thermal noise (see Fig.~\ref{Hadamard-ruido}) in order to achieve fidelities above $0.99$.
-This shows that, for this noise model, vacuum noise is, at least, as difficult to overcome as thermal noise.
-We notice that the same Rabi frequencies that arise from the GCDD method are used to protect the qutrit against both vacuum and thermal noise.
-This aspect has been already treated in the final comment of Sec.~\ref{Sec:GCDD}.
+The average fidelity as a function of time, for different control periods, in the case of vacuum noise is shown in Fig.~\ref{Hadamard-ruido-zero}.
+Notice that, even though the fidelity in the absence of protection drops only to around $0.45$ instead of $1/3$, we still need $m$ of the same order of those used in the case where there is also thermal noise (see Fig.~\ref{Hadamard-ruido}) in order to achieve fidelities above $0.99$.